Take a close look at three possible paths and compare job tasks, employment outlook, and salaries to find the role that’s right for you.

 - Multiple program start dates throughout the year

 - Financial assistance may be available for students who qualify

-There is steady demand for accounting and payroll professionals in the Ottawa area.
-Graduates will find career opportunities at:
+Accounting and payroll professionals will find career opportunities at:

 - Government agencies

 - Large corporations